jido/Arcadam/README.md

 ### Inline Content

-To insert an image or a multimedia file, use an hyperlink with "!" in front of the square brackets.
+* To insert an image or a multimedia file, use a hyperlink with "!" in front

 The hyperlink text will be used as the "alt" label.

 Double the "!" to make the image in line with the text rather than in a new block.